K.E.M.

 Hindi and Marathi are the commonly spoken languages.
 Even though many people understand English, anyone coming from non-Hindi speaking states can face communication problem in the initial days.
 However with the help of fellow residents, this can be managed easily.

-There are two canteens and a mess in the college hospital; besides there are numerous good quality eating places within walking distance.
+There is a canteen in the campus ; besides there are numerous good quality eating places within walking distance.

 Since KEM is a tertiary care centre with various super specialities, there is a wide range of clinical cases to study.
 In addition, with good inter-departmental interaction, follow up of patients has been the biggest teacher to everyone in the department.